Homepage A to Z Index Bibliography People Places Plays Site Map About these letters About EJ Phillips Chronology

-I count at least 60 plays by other authors, though I don't have multiple roles in the same play except in the Rivals, Juliet and the Nurse in Romeo and Juliet and three roles in Richard III.
-About 10 plays were by American writers, about 45 were originally by English or Irish playwrights, and about 20 originally by French authors, two German, one Australian, and one play by Hendrik Ibsen, Pillars of Society, rehearsed but apparently never performed..
+I count at least 114 plays, though I've found few with multiple roles in the same play except in the Rivals, MacBeth, Juliet and the Nurse in Romeo and Juliet and three roles in Richard III.
+About 15 plays were by American writers, about 70 were originally by English or Irish playwrights, about 23 originally by French authors, two German, one Australian, and one play by Hendrik Ibsen, Pillars of Society, rehearsed but apparently never performed..

 A Dec.
 1978 letter from Mary Shortt, Toronto theatre historian to Barbara Dolman Spencer mentions a list of all the roles EJ Phillips played "Your list of her roles was a classic review of popular mid-nineteenth century plays, most of them, apart from the works of Shakespeare, Sheridan and Goldsmith, completely forgotten today.
 LONDON Assurance in which EJP played Grace Harkaway in 1852, was very successfully revived by the Royal Shakespeare Company a few years ago.
 Many others on this list deserve revival, too. ...
 The leading role in THE STRANGER [by August von Kotzebue is that of Mrs. Haller; the stars to whose Hamlets EJP played Queen Gertrude were CW Couldock (a well known eccentric tragedian who toured constantly until Shakespeare and tragedy generally were displaced by spectacle and melodrama) and A.J. (for Andrew Jackson) Neafie.
 I hope a copy of this list will surface eventually.